AbdelIdir/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map iterates over the array ,applies on each item whatever we set it to,and then returns it to us (in a variable),and makes it ready for use. while .forEach mutates,modifies it.
+. forEach() will allow a callback function to mutate the current array.

 2. What is the difference between a function and a method?

+A method is a function that is inside an object

 3. What is closure?

+A closure gives access to variables outside its own function scope,and also has access to the global scope. while functions outside of its own scope cannot access  its variables.

+Everytime a function is created,a closure is also created at the same time.

 4. Describe the four rules of the 'this' keyword.

+The "this" keyword has four rules :window/object binding,implicit binding,explicit binding,new keyword binding.

+Object binding represents variable on the global scope.

+Implicit binding it returns,refers to whats on the left of the dot when the function is invoked.

+Explicit binding: whenever we are using .apply() .call() .bind() ; we are using the explicit binding.
+This means giving a context to the this keyword,within the ().

+New keyword binding: When we create an object with the "new" keyword; "this" will reference to that new object just created.

 5. Why do we need super() in an extended class?

+We need a super() as a function which calls the parent class and pass its parameters to the child,it extends to it.

 ## Project Set up